Revisiting Over-smoothing and Over-squashing Using Ollivier-Ricci Curvature: Analysis Based on Graph Curvature

 Recall that the curvature is deemed very negative if it is close to $-2$.
-Lemma \ref{thm:negative_curvature_bottleneck} shows that negative edge curvature prohibits the number of information pathways from $\Tilde{\mathcal{N}}_u$ to $\Tilde{\mathcal{N}}_v$, and negatively curved edges induce local bottlenecks.
-This in turn contributes to the occurrence of the over-squashing issue as proposed by \cite{alon2021}.
+Proposition \ref{prop:negative_curvature_bottleneck} shows that very negative edge curvature values prohibit the number of information pathways from $\Tilde{\mathcal{N}}_u$ to $\Tilde{\mathcal{N}}_v$, and very negatively curved edges induce local bottlenecks.
+This, in turn, contributes to the occurrence of the over-squashing issue as proposed by \cite{alon2021}.
 We note that an adequate measure for the over-squashing issue is currently lacking in the literature (see Appendix \ref{sec:over_squashing_measure}).
-Inspired by the influence distribution introduced by \cite{xu2018}, the next theorem asserts that negative edge curvature directly cause the decaying importance of distant nodes in GNNs with non-linearity removed.
+Inspired by the influence distribution introduced by Xu et al. \yrcite{xu2018}, the next theorem asserts that negative edge curvature directly causes the decaying importance of distant nodes in GNNs with non-linearity removed.
+This demonstrates the effect of edge curvature on the over-squashing issue.